Our history

 Our future

-As we journey into our next 100 years, the Mission is focused on becoming a true Te Tiriti o Waitangi partner.
+As we journey into our next 100 years, the Mission is focused on becoming a true Te Tiriti o Waitangi partner, proudly wearing our Māori name, Te Tāpui Atawhai, we are committed to an equitable Aotearoa.

 Te Tāpui Atawhai represents the connection that we have across our whānau whānui (wider family), our compassionate approach to care and support.
-The kupu (word) Tāpui comes from nature – it is a whānau connected to each other – and Atawhai relates to compassion and kindness.
+The kupu (word) Tāpui comes from nature – representing a network, similar to how the roots of trees connect in a ngāhere (forest) – and Atawhai relates to compassion and kindness.

-In receipt of the name we are formally a place where two peoples belong and we recognise our place in the restoration needed to move forward as one country of two founding peoples
+In receipt of the name we are formally a place where two peoples belong and we recognise our place in the restoration needed to move forward as one country of two founding peoples.

 There are many layers to the Mission’s commitment.

 We are improving our services to recognise and practice tikanga (customary practices), so Māori who come to us for support are well respected in a welcoming and familiar environment.
-One service, Te Whare Hīnātore, is entirely led by kaupapa Māori (Māori approach).
-Other services incorporate elements of Māori culture, and in our new building HomeGround we have sought the expertise of Ngāti Whātua o Orakei for guidance on many aspects of the building.
+Our services, Te Whare Hīnātore and He Ara Whakamana Tāngata are entirely kaupapa Māori (Māori approach) and many other services now incorporate te ao Māori in their operations.
+In our new building HomeGround, we have sought the expertise of Ngāti Whātua o Orakei for guidance on many aspects of the building.

-The Mission’s Board purposefully has a Māori voice with two of the nine positions currently held by Māori (The Ven Dr Lyndon Drake and Dr Elena Curtis).
-The knowledge and direction of Drs Drake and Curtis guide the Board on key decisions.
-In 2021, one decision was to create a position of General Manager Māori to oversee the development of the Mission’s commitment to Te Tiriti o Waitangi.
+The Mission’s Board purposefully seeks a Māori voice.
+Previous members of the Board include The Ven Dr Lyndon Drake and Dr Elena Curtis.
+The knowledge and direction of Drs Drake and Curtis have guided the Board on key decisions, one of which was in 2021, to create a position of General Manager Māori to oversee the development of the Mission’s commitment to Te Tiriti o Waitangi.

 As we continue on our journey to becoming a great Te Tiriti o Waitangi partner, we will learn and grow.
 Our commitment will never waiver.